-There are actually only around 21 different types of sofas (couches) out there, and these can be easily categorised by their size, arm and back shape.
+Did you know there are about only 21 different types of sofas (couches) out there, and they can be easily categorised by their size, arm and back shape.

-Some are are more distinct than the other, but this guide would turn you into a sofa expert in no time!
+Some are are more distinct than the other but worry not, this guide will turn you into a sofa expert in no time!

 Let’s start with the basic types: